Facial Skin Lesion Removal in London

 Types of facial skin lesions

 These skin lesions can often be difficult to remove with the more old-fashioned techniques and with a greater risk of scarring.
 Older removal methods include creams and ointments, cryotherapy or curettage and cautery.
-Centre for Surgery offer only gold standard methods of removing facial skin lesions with minimal risk of scarring.
-These include both surgical removal and laser removal with Erbium YAG laser.
+Centre for Surgery offers only gold-standard methods of removing facial skin lesions with minimal risk of scarring.
+These include both surgical removal and laser removal with an Erbium YAG laser.

 Some facial skin lesions are related to excessive sunlight and include:

-The Erbium laser is an excellent treatment option for addressing these skin lesions and has superseded old-fashioned methods such as cryotherapy, curettage and cautery and topical creams.
-Erbium laser does not carry the risks of surgical removal including incisions, the need for suturing and the downtime that comes with surgical methods of removal.
+The Erbium laser is an excellent treatment option for addressing these skin lesions and has superseded old-fashioned methods such as cryotherapy, curettage, cautery and topical creams.
+Erbium laser does not carry the risks of surgical removal, including incisions, the need for suturing and the downtime that comes with surgical removal methods.
 Scarring is also much more cosmetically pleasing compared with surgical methods.

-Remember if there is any change in the size and shape of an existing skin lesion or if you notice a new lump with potentially suspicious features then it is important to be seen by your GP or a specialist dermatologist to rule out cancerous changes.
+Remember, if there is any change in the size and shape of an existing skin lesion or if you notice a new lump with potentially suspicious features, it is essential to be seen by your GP or a specialist dermatologist to rule out cancerous changes.

 Ideal candidates for facial skin lesion removal

-Those who will be considered a good candidate for this procedure include those who have a facial skin lesion which they are wanting to remove.
+Those who will be considered good candidates for this procedure include those who have a facial skin lesion they want to remove.

-You will have to be at least 18 years old to be considered eligible for this procedure.
+You must be at least 18 years old to be eligible for this procedure.

 Facial skin lesion removal procedure

-Virtually all cases of facial skin lesion removal can be performed under a local anaesthetic.
+Virtually all facial skin lesion removal cases can be performed under a local anaesthetic.
 This means you will be awake throughout the whole procedure, but you will be unable to feel any pain or discomfort.
-In very rare cases where the skin lesion is very large or in a sensitive area such as the eyelids then a general anaesthetic may be preferred.
+In rare cases where the skin lesion is very large or in a sensitive area such as the eyelids, a general anaesthetic may be preferred.
 Before the injection of local anaesthetic, the area is marked to delineate the area of skin removal.
-The area is then cleaned with antiseptic solution before carefully draped to preserve sterility.
-The two main methods of facial skin lesion removal used at Centre for Surgery are surgical excision and laser removal.
-If there is concern that the skin lesion shows suspicious features then it is better to surgically remove the lesion and send for histology to rule out any cancerous changes.
+The area is then cleaned with an antiseptic solution before being carefully draped to preserve sterility.
+The two main facial skin lesion removal methods used at Centre for Surgery are surgical excision and laser removal.
+If there is concern that the skin lesion shows suspicious features, it is better to surgically remove the lesion and send for histology to rule out any cancerous changes.
 The skin lesion is carefully excised from the skin using precise surgical techniques.
 The surgeon will take extra care with the skin closure to minimise scarring.
-In very large skin lesions, it may necessary to use a skin graft or tissue flap to close the resulting skin defect.
+In very large skin lesions, it may be necessary to use a skin graft or tissue flap to close the resulting skin defect.
 Your plastic surgeon will advise you of the best options for treatment.

-If the facial skin lesion is assessed to be purely benign then state of the art Erbium laser can be used which means no incisions and a virtually scarless result.
-Compared with CO2 laser, Erbium laser is ideal for the removal of superfical skin lesions on the face due to its very precise mode of action which results in a very low risk of hyperpigmentation or scarring.
+If the facial skin lesion is assessed to be purely benign, then a state-of-the-art Erbium laser can be used, which means no incisions and a virtually scarless result.
+Compared with CO2 laser, Erbium laser is ideal for removing superficial skin lesions on the face due to its precise mode of action, which results in a very low risk of hyperpigmentation or scarring.
 Most skin lesions are

 Recovery after facial skin lesion removal

 Facial skin lesion removal is performed as a day case.
-You will be able to return home on the same day as your procedure.
+You can return home on the same day as your procedure.
 Once the local anaesthetic has worn off, you may experience some mild pain and discomfort.
 If necessary, you may wish to take some pain medication.
 It is normal to expect some swelling and bruising.
-This will be more noticeable on the first few days and will fade after two weeks.
-We recommend you do not return to work on the same day as your procedure, however, you may feel well enough to return to work the following day.
-If you had non-dissolvable sutures, you will need to return to the clinic to have them removed.
-Non-dissolvable sutures are often used on the face as they result in improved scar cosmesis compared with dissolvable sutures.
+This will be more noticeable in the first few days and fade after two weeks.
+We recommend you not return to work on the same day as your procedure.
+However, you may feel well enough to return to work the following day.
+If you have non-dissolvable sutures, you must return to the clinic to have them removed.
+Non-dissolvable sutures are often used on the face, resulting in improved scar cosmesis compared with dissolvable sutures.

 Facial skin blemish before and after